chrisajohnson/chrisajohnson.github.io/research/plant_pollinator.md

 <div class="content-up">
   <div class="content-left">
-    <p>Ecological theory predicts that novel species interactions will strongly impact community dynamics under climate change.
-My colleagues at the ETH Zürich and I experimentally simulated climate change impacts on an alpine plant community, which rewired plant-pollinator interactions and often favored novel plant competitors (<a href="https://chrisajohnson.github.io/publications/" target="_blank" rel="noopener">Richman et al. 2020, Global Change Biology</a>), suggesting that competition for pollinators may be an unexpected driver of climate change impacts on plant communities.</p>
+    <p>Ecological theory predicts that novel species interactions can strongly impact community dynamics under climate change.
+My colleagues at the ETH Zürich and I experimentally simulated climate change impacts on an alpine plant community, which rewired plant-pollinator interactions and often favored novel plant competitors (<a href="https://chrisajohnson.github.io/publications/" target="_blank" rel="noopener">Richman et al. 2020, Global Change Biology</a>), suggesting that competition for pollinators may be an unexpected impact of climate change on plant communities.</p>
     <p>How does competition for pollinators affect plant coexistence?
 Some of my theory shows that the Competitive Exclusion Principle also applies to mutualism: just as species cannot coexist on the same limiting resources, plants cannot coexist when most strongly limited by the same pollinators (<a href="https://chrisajohnson.github.io/publications/" target="_blank" rel="noopener">Johnson & Bronstein 2019, Ecology</a>).
 Other theory provides a framework (figure) for studying how mutualism and competition jointly affect coexistence (<a href="https://chrisajohnson.github.io/publications/" target="_blank" rel="noopener">Johnson 2021, Ecology</a>).
 I show that failing to account for mutualisms can lead to erroneous conclusions about coexistence.</p>
   </div>